oblivia-simplex/feral_machines/posts/2023-01-15--one_lip_to_earth_and_one_lip_to_heaven.md

 Over the pandemic, [Emily McMehen](https://www.emilymcmehen.com/) and I have been prompting one another to write by choosing a handful of more or less random, more or less arbitrary constraints, obstructions, or elements -- most often by grabbing a book off the shelf and flipping to a word with our eyes closed, or by pulling a card from a tarot deck, or something along those lines.
 We’ll then give one another a few hours to sit and write something that obliquely incorporates the elements picked.
 Usually something in the neighbourhood of 500-1000 words.
 Sometimes these go on to be worked into fully ripe stories, sometimes they sit in the scrap heap awaiting future use.

 As a little experiment, I think I’ll try “showing my work,” here, at the risk of depriving the text of a chance to stand on its own.
+But I’ll do so at the end of the story (or fragment?) so as to at least get out of its way.

 # One Lip to Earth and One Lip to Heaven